 The Summer Olympic Games held every four years is one of the most popular sporting events in the world.
-Unlike the World Cup that attracts only 36 teams in a single tournament, the Summer Games draw participants from over 200 countries (207 countries in Rio de Janeiro).
-In the 120 years, the modern Olympics has been taking place, there have been historic and memorable moments that have not only impacted the Games but the world history as well.
-As the world prepares for the Tokyo 2020 Summer Olympic Games, here are some impactful moments of the Games worth noting.
+Unlike the World Cup that attracts only 36 teams in a single tournament, the Summer Games draw participants from over 200 countries (207 countries in Rio de Janeiro in 2016).
+In the 120 years in which the modern Olympics have been taking place, there have been historic and memorable moments that have not only impacted the Games but world history as well.
+As the world prepares for the Tokyo 2020 Summer Olympic Games, which will take place from July 23rd to August 8th, 2021, here are some impactful historical moments of the Games worth noting.

 Inclusion of Female Athletes in the Olympic Games

 The Ancient Olympic Games were a men’s only affair, with women not allowed to participate.
 The only way women could participate was by registering their horses for competition.
 The first modern Olympics held in 1896 in Athens, Greece included 241 athletes which were all male.
 The 1900 Olympic Games saw women compete in the Olympics for the first time.
 However, the number of female athletes was only 22 compared to 975 male athletes.
 It was not until the 2012 Olympic Games that all participating countries were represented by female athletes.